quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 maybeFirstAndRest (a : rest) = Just (a, rest) maybeFirstAndRest _anyOtherCase = Nothing

--- We can also match to a set structure of a list maybeExactlyTwoElements :: [a] -> Maybe (a, a) maybeExactlyTwoElements [a, b] = Just (a, b) maybeExactlyTwoElements _anyOtherCase = Nothing
+-- We can also match to an exact structure of a list maybeExactlyTwoElements :: [a] -> Maybe (a, a) maybeExactlyTwoElements [a, b] = Just (a, b) maybeExactlyTwoElements _anyOtherCase = Nothing